Updated: Feb 17

 There is a way forward the Cambridge Conservation Forum, and its daughter organisation the Cambridge Conservation Initiative is a great example of this.
 If you haven’t heard of it, it’s a coalition of international organisations (such as Birdlife and the RSPB) all based in one building striving to collaborate and drive forward together.
 This is despite the fact each organisation takes different approaches to conservation and all compete for the same limited funding.

-Similalrly the newly formed Scottish Rewilding Alliance is a coalition of 17 member organisations, each working differently but toward the same goal.
+Similalrly the newly formed Scottish Rewilding Alliance is a coalition of (at the time of writing) 17 member organisations, each working differently but toward the same goal.
 These organisations aim to leverage eachother and support eachother to amplify their shared voice as rewildling advocates.

 While the UK and Europe may seem a million miles away from tropical rainforest conservation the approaches and challenges utilised by conservation professionals aren't so different.
 I believe now is the time to more closely align (and learn from) the wide-ranging experience of the conservation international sector.